SPCA 30

-The SPCA 30, also known as SPCA Type III, was a French bomber aircraft built by the Société Provençale de Constructions Aéronautiques (SPCA).
+The SPCA 30, also known as SPCA Type III, was a bomber aircraft designed and produced by the French aircraft manufacturer Société Provençale de Constructions Aéronautiques (SPCA).

 Development and design

-In 1928, the French Service Technique de l'Aéronautique (the government body responsible for producing specifications for aircraft for the Frech armed forces) drew up requirements for a four-seat Multiplace de Combat, a multi-role aircraft capable of day and night bombing, reconnaissance and long–range escort duties.
+During 1928, the French Service Technique de l'Aéronautique (the government body responsible for producing specifications for aircraft for the French armed forces) drew up requirements for a four-seat Multiplace de Combat, a multi-role aircraft capable of day and night bombing, reconnaissance and long–range escort duties.
 In response, SPCA designed an all-metal twin boom low wing monoplane, the SPCA 30, the only twin boom aircraft entered into the contest.
 The aircraft's central fuselage had two open cockpits offset to port, and a machine gun mount in the nose, while two more machine gun mounts were in the tailbooms.
+This arrangement of its firing stations, which left no field uncovered by defensive fire, was intended to permit the aircraft to effectively defend itself from would-be attackers.
+In particular, the effectiveness of its downwards firing arcs was bolstered by the narrowness of the fuselages.